LF-digitala-kanaler/LFUI-components/README.md

 This will start a development server where you can see any changes you are making to the components.

-When you are done with your development make sure you update `componentsStatus.json` - changedInVersion for the component you have work on.
-This will be visible in LFDS when you decide to update LFDS with a new LFUI-components version.

 ```
 npm run build